Bushra-Mulla/blogy/README.md

 * As a User, I should be able to share post link via Facebook, Twitter or Telegram

 # Visited User
-* As a visitors User, I should not be neither able edit, delete on article content or add comments
+* As a visitors User, I should not be neither able edit, delete on post content or add comments

 # Logged In User
 * As a logged in user, I should be able to log out
 * As a logged in user, I should be able to see all my posts with filtered by status
 * As a logged in user, I should be able to create new post
-* As a logged in user, I should be able to edit an exist article
+* As a logged in user, I should be able to edit own post
-* As a logged in user, I should be able to delete an exist article
+* As a logged in user, I should be able to delete own post
-* As a logged in user, I should be able to add comments to any article
+* As a logged in user, I should be able to add comments to any post
+* As a logged in user, I should be able to add likes to the user's posts
-* As a logged in user, I should be able to add article to user like list
+* As a logged in user, I should be able to add unlikes to the user's posts
+* As a logged in user, I should be able to see all likes posts list
 * As a logged in user, I should be able to edit profile information
 * As a logged in user, I should be able to edit own comments
 * As a logged in user, I should be able to delete own comments
 * As a logged in user, I should be able to report any post
-* As a logged in user, H should be able to contact with admin by life chating
 * As a logged in user, H should be able to contact with admin by life chating

 ## App Preview